szvsw/semantic-ubems/docs/index.md

 ## System overview

 The system operates by interpreting a manifest (specification file) that outlines how GIS metadata fields correspond to energy modeling components.
+The manifest is defined in YAML to emphasize human readiability and accessible editing.
 The manifest is divided into three primary sections:

 1. **requires**: Specifies the required metadata fields, their data types, allowable ranges or enumerations, and default values.
 Can be used to validate compatibility with incoming GIS data.
 2. **computes**: Defines computed fields derived from existing metadata, allowing for grouping or breakpointing of data to create new variables which can be referenced in the component map.